-- Electronic collection methods need to be used whenever possible. - Paper copies of surveys should be entered into the online system in a reasonable timeframe (i.e. once or twice a month).
+- o Electronic collection methods need to be used whenever possible. - Paper copies of surveys should be entered into the online system in a reasonable timeframe (i.e. once or twice a month).
 Centers should not wait until final reminders at the end of each 6 month collection period, but reminders will be sent to enter any remaining surveys by July 15th for the January to June collection period and January 15th for the July to December collection period. - Up-to-date versions of the surveys must be used: electronic surveys will be automatically updated by the system and updated paper surveys are available from OMScoordinator@nca-online.org.
-Paper surveys are not posted online, as your center may have requested special additions and we would not want you to mistakenly use generic copies without these items. - Basic customization of the surveys is strongly recommended, such as including the CAC logo and contact information.
-This is set up for each center at the start of their participation in the program.
-If this information is out of date for your center, contact OMScoordinator@nca-online.org to request a change. - Contact the Chapter or NCA to discuss additions to the surveys, if desired. - Rewording and removal of existing items are not permitted.
+Paper surveys are not posted online, as your center may have requested special additions and we would not want you to mistakenly use generic copies without these items. - OMScoordinator@nca-online.org to request a change. - Contact the Chapter or NCA to discuss additions to the surveys, if desired. - Rewording and removal of existing items are not permitted.
 If centers were each using different wording, we would be comparing apples to oranges, instead of apples to apples, as the saying goes.
 A core strength of OMS is national survey consistency. - Attend provided training opportunities